neodaoist/guilds888/README.md

 # The Music

 - There are 8 GUILDS, each represented musically, from Blacksmiths to Candlemakers, Glassblowers, and more
-- The total piece is 8 movements, ~12 min long, for flute, bassoon, violin, viola, and mixed percussion
+- The piece is 8 movements, ~12 minutes long, for flute, bassoon, violin, viola, and mixed percussion
 - In the [full version](https://gallery.manifold.xyz/base/0x4db3ab8e606eadf3d94cf5349a35c415156b89b3/1), between movements there is a "promenade" motif on tubular bells, spelling out SI-B-I-U (this idea came to my composition teacher in a dream ✨)
 - Music by Neodaoist; for full score and/or parts, contact [@neodaoist](https://twitter.com/neodaoist)
 - Listen to the music of GUILDS!
 Which is your favorite movement?